-SPEA requires students applying to its undergraduate programs to have completed 26 credit hours and a maximum of 75 credit hours.
-Students are required to complete the introductory course SPEA-A 163 and have a cumulative GPA of 3.0.
+SPEA requires students applying to its undergraduate programs to have completed 12 credit hours and a maximum of 75 credit hours.
+Students are required to complete the introductory course SPEA-A 163 and have a cumulative GPA of 2.3.
 Students should apply for admission when they are enrolled in the preadmissions course SPEA-A 163.

 It is a competitive admission process.
 Admission decisions are based on the cumulative GPA, grade trends, and application statement.
 Application deadlines are May 1 for fall admission and December 1 for spring admission.
+Applications for this program are available on the Web at .